Roasted Kabocha Squash and Pear Bisque

 Ingredients

-• 1/2 cup cashew cream optional, for serving
+• 1/2 cup cashew cream (plus more for serving)

 Instructions